octalpixel/notes-t3-edge/README.md

 ## Modified [T3 Stack](https://create.t3.gg/), made to work on the edge runtime.

-Get that sweet no-coldboot fullstack typesafe app running on vercel quick.
+Get that sweet no-coldboot fullstack typesafe app running on Vercel quick.

 - [Clerk](https://clerk.dev), instead of Auth.js (NextAuth)
 - [Kysely](https://koskimas.github.io/kysely/), as a query builder replacer for Prisma, not perfect but provides a nice typesafe DX, while working on the edge with the fast planescale's database.js